STG-fisheries/STG-fisheries/README.md

 	Currently learning and working in...

-	Agent-based modeling:				Interactive Data Language (IDL) and NetLogo Population and statistical modeling:		R and Python
+	Agent-based modeling:				Interactive Data Language (IDL) and NetLogo Population and statistical modeling:		R, MATLAB, and Python